sessions6408/mean-skeleton/README.md

 # mean-spa-skeleton
-A skeleton I use for SPA projects with basic MEAN technologies integrated.
+A skeleton used for most projects using the MEAN stack.

 ## Prereqs
 * Node.js